 10 Strangest Country Cures And Natural Remedies

 Some country cures and natural remedies are better than chemicals and medicine, but some are downright scary.
-For generations, North Carolinians have passed down old-time country cures and home remedies.
+For generations, mountain and country folk have passed down old-time cures and home remedies.
 Isolated rural areas, farms, and even small towns had very little access to hospitals and medicine.

 Local Native American tribes passed along their knowledge of healing, and even plantation slaves brought cures from African culture.
 Many times a gifted healer or a person of great faith was sought out to heal or help the sick or wounded, though most home remedies were often a “hit or miss” cure.